pniederlag/t3stacks/README.md

 * review/gerrit
 * mq/rabbitmq message server

-tha machines are conneceted so you can test the mq broking
+the machines are conneceted so you can test the mq broking

 Usage
 -----------------------------------------